kimmackay/GrapHi-C/README.md

 generate_adjacency_graph.pl is the script used to generate an adjacency graph from Hi-C data where: linear, cis and trans interactions are represented

+*** Caution: depending on what network layout you choose to use you will want the above script to output either the direct interaction frequency or the inverse of the interaction frequency.
+Be mindful of your selection to insure the inverse of the interaction frequency is represented in the final layout. ***

 ------------------------------------------------------------------------------------------

 Example command line for Cytoscape Visualization: